'What are they trying to hide?': Democrats blast timing of Mueller report release

 Breaking News Emails

-The report will be delivered on CD's.
-Sometime after that, t will be posted on the special counsel's website and available to the public, a Department of Justice official said.
+The report will be delivered on CDs.
+Sometime after that, it will be posted on the special counsel's website and available to the public, a Department of Justice official said.

 A Democratic Senate aide told NBC News, "Here's the question — why are they trying so hard to control the narrative?
 What are they trying to hide?"